Edveika/Arduino-Easter/README.md

 # 🏗️ Engineering shenanagins

-* The sponge - imagine you've dyed a beautiful Easter egg, investing a lot effort to achieve just the right colors.
+* The sponge - imagine you've dyed a beautiful Easter egg, investing a lot effort to achieve just the right look.
 You probably don't want it to break.
 The sponge offers a perfect solution by effectively preventing the eggs from cracking upon impact with the ramp's bottom.

 <p align="center">
  <img src="https://github.com/Edveika/Arduino-Easter/assets/113787144/54b15669-5048-4f19-9358-03fd9f2d7c74" height="400px">
 </p>

-* Long cables
+* Long cables - the wires that come with the Arduino UNO are simply too short for a project like this.
+To solve this problem I decided to take a random wire, cut off the ends, expose the copper and connect the components with it.

 <p align="center">
  <img src="https://github.com/Edveika/Arduino-Easter/assets/113787144/3034aa3d-8291-4d30-aed2-92a5a19c298a" height="400px">
 </p>

-* Loose wires
+* Loose wires - connecting components with loose wires can cause short circuit.
+To solve this problem I took the original wires that came with Arduino UNO, cut them in half and connected them with the wires that are inside the cable mentioned above using duct tape.
+This solved two problems: too short wires, short circuit.

 <p align="center">
  <img src="https://github.com/Edveika/Arduino-Easter/assets/113787144/08038046-4847-41a3-bdd3-c01e96184246" height="400px">
 </p>

-* Single 5V pin
+* Single 5V pin - since there is only one 5V pin I had to connect the long cable's wire to it to get 5V to the 2nd BreadBoard

 <p align="center">
  <img src="https://github.com/Edveika/Arduino-Easter/assets/113787144/cc403e8b-1ff5-4122-bfe7-7fae8c8567c6" height="400px">